universome/class-norm/README.md

 - Is it really better to use episodic memory for projecting the gradient?
 Maybe it will be more beneficial just to mix examples from the episodic memory?
 - It will be an interseting survey to see how diffferent LLL methods work on tasks which come from different data distributions.
 I.e. if we have completely different tasks.
 - Are adversarially robust classifiers less prone to catastrophic forgetting?
+- Recent LTH works ([1](https://arxiv.org/abs/1905.07785), [2](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8852405&tag=1)) imply that winning tickets are quite the same for similar tasks.
+In our LLL setup we use very similar tasks (subsets of the same dataset).
+This means that EWC/MAS/similar methods shouldn't work well, because they restrict changing the winning ticket, and those weights which these methods allow to change — we do not need to, because they are not a part of the winning ticket.
+- What if we'll hallucinate future classes?
+- Can we have a scheduled learning, i.e. a task sequence, that is made up in such a way that it's easier for us to learn?
+Just like in school

 Tricks to use:
 - label smoothing